Parable of the Ten Virgins

 Context

-Jesus' famous Mount of Olives prophecies (Matthew 24) immediately come before the parable of the ten virgins in chapter 25.
+Jesus' famous Mount of Olives prophecies (Matthew 24) are discussed just before the parable of the ten virgins in chapter 25.
 During his message, he spends a great deal of time warning Christians, in the end time, to be spiritually alert (Matthew 24:4 - 6, 23 - 28, 33, 42, 44).
 One of the primary reasons believers are told they must always be spiritually prepared is because they will not know the exact time the Lord will come back to earth.

 For as the light of day, which comes forth from the east and shines as far as the west, so also shall the coming of the Son of man be . . .
 But concerning that day, and the hour, no one knows, not even the angels of heaven, but My Father only (Matthew 24:27, 36, see also verses 42 and 44).